nishantrpai/rarity-score/README.md

 Using locally:

+1. Install packages
 ```
 yarn install
 ```

-- Change the JSON in `data/collection.json` to your collection.json.
+2. Change the JSON in `data/collection.json` to your collection.json.
 If there is an error, raise it as an issue.
 JSON follows [opensea standards](https://docs.opensea.io/docs/metadata-standards)

-- Change `config/index.js`:
+3. Change `config/index.js`:
   - `env` : If you're using locally set it to `local`, while deploying set it to `prod`.
   - `LOCAL_API_URL`: Port at which app is running locally.
 Default value of `http://localhost:3000`
   - `API_URL`: Your vercel URL (when you deploy)